L3gomancer/youtube-adventure-mapper/README.md

 - [Choose Your Adventure](https://www.youtube.com/watch?v=OqozGZXYb1Y)
 - [Youtube Street Fighter](https://wwhttps://www.youtube.com/watch?v=LPQ1XrllZmA)

-An example of the two output files and an svg graph are all available in this repository.
+An example of the two output files and an svg graph are below

 ### The Dark Room